 To really know what’s going on with your organic traffic, you need to be using Google Search Console.
 Far too many webmasters skip this step, whether because they can’t be bothered or simply don’t know.
 Either way, don’t make this mistake!
 Google Search Console lets you see the performance of different keywords, the results users are shown in their search before clicking on your website, and many other statistics.

-Whether your organization is a start-up, a small to medium sized business, or a large corporation, Google Analytics is a fantastic tool which will allow you to monitor important webpage metrics.
-Analytics will allow you to understand your site traffic, where that traffic is coming from and which webpages visitors are visiting (and those they are not).
+Whether your organization is a start-up, a small to medium-sized business, or a large corporation, Google Analytics is a fantastic tool that will allow you to monitor important webpage metrics.
+Analytics will allow you to understand your site traffic, where that traffic is coming from, and which web pages visitors are visiting (and those they are not).

 All this information can help you to measure the effectiveness of your online and offline marketing campaigns.